cloudevents/spec/spec.md

 languages are prevented.

-CloudEvents attribute names MUST consist of lower-case letters ('a' to 'z') or digits ('0' to '9') from the ASCII character set.1 Attribute names SHOULD be descriptive and terse and SHOULD NOT exceed 20 characters in length.
+CloudEvents attribute names MUST consist of lower-case letters ('a' to 'z') or digits ('0' to '9') from the ASCII character set.
+Attribute names SHOULD be descriptive and terse and SHOULD NOT exceed 20 characters in length.

 ### Type System